CreativeFlume/cf-framework-strategy/README.md

 In the case where a framework interface *must* change due to some performance (or security) implication, you can be confident that your client projects can be updated with a quick change in dependency.

-Meet *cf-framework-abstraction*.
+Meet *cf-framework-strategy*.
 It goes a little something like this:

 ```
 YourProjectA__                             __Express